mediapills/cloud-custodian/docs/source/gcp/examples/loadbalancer-backend-service-update-protocol.rst

-Load Balancer - Update protocols in Backend Services
+Load Balancer - Update Protocols in Backend Services
 =====================================================

-The example allows to replace protocols in the backend service.
+This sample policy replaces protocols in the backend service.

 .. code-block:: yaml